lkilcher/pyTurbSim/doc/source/about.rst

 History
 ^^^^^^^
-pyTurbSim is a python-implementation of the National Wind Technology Center's (NWTC) 'TurbSim' program [#]_.
-Throughout the documentation, the term 'TurbSim' is used to refer to both PyTurbSim and the original TurbSim tool (hereafter '|ots|').  |ots| is still actively maintained and available from the `NWTC design codes site
+TurbGen is a python-implementation of the National Wind Technology Center's (NWTC) 'TurbSim' program [#]_.
+Throughout the documentation, the term 'TurbSim' is used to refer to both TurbGen and the original TurbSim tool (hereafter '|ots|').  |ots| is still actively maintained and available from the `NWTC design codes site
 <https://wind.nrel.gov/designcodes/preprocessors/turbsim/>`_.

-PyTurbSim was originally written as a script for developing and testing new profile and turbulence models that would later be incorporated into |ots|.
+TurbGen was originally written as a script for developing and testing new profile and turbulence models that would later be incorporated into |ots|.
 The idea was that the script could be quickly modified and executed to produce new output that could be compared to measured datasets (for validating new models) or |ots|
 output (for validating the script).
 Once a new model had been developed it could then be incorporated into |ots| and released as part of |ots|.
-As the 'PyTurbSim script' was developed to simplify its use it became a full-fledged program of its own with some capabilities that exceed |ots|. |ots| has capabilities that are not included in PyTurbSim as well; see the capabilities.txt file for a comparison of capabilities of these two tools.
+As the 'TurbGen script' was developed to simplify its use it became a full-fledged program of its own with some capabilities that exceed |ots|. |ots| has capabilities that are not included in TurbGen as well; see the capabilities.txt file for a comparison of capabilities of these two tools.

-PyTurbSim does supports some, but not all spectral models of the original (atmospheric) TurbSim program.
-Furthermore, PyTurbSim does not support the 'coherent structures' functionality that Neil Kelley developed.
+TurbGen does supports some, but not all spectral models of the original (atmospheric) TurbSim program.
+Furthermore, TurbGen does not support the 'coherent structures' functionality that Neil Kelley developed.
 For producing simulations of atmospheric turbulence, I highly recommend using the original TurbSim program, developed by